Is Alexandria, Egypt, Safe to Visit? A Realistic Safety Guide for Travelers

 Is Alexandria safe for American and European tourists right now?

-Yes, Alexandria is safe for American and European tourists right now with standard travel precautions.
+Yes, Alexandria is safe for American and European tourists right now with standard travel precautions in place.
 There is no evidence of systematic targeting of Western visitors in the city’s main tourist districts.

 Government advisories encourage national-level caution, but daily life in Alexandria continues normally for international travelers.
 The most common issues visitors encounter are minor scams, taxi overcharging, or occasional pickpocketing, not violent crime.